Data Layers¶

 b3_kas_warenhuis

 In case of the 2D models, the polygons represent the 2D projection of the roof planes of the 3D model.
-For LoD1.2 and LoD1.3, the 3D model can be fully reconstructed from the 2D model, by taking the 2D polygons and extruding each to one of their b3_h_dak_* height values from their heights at surface level which is stored in b3_h_maaiveld.
-However, this is not true for the LoD2.2 models, since here we have slanted roof planes, which cannot be represented by a 2D polygon and a single height value.
+For LoD1.2 and LoD1.3, the 3D model can be fully reconstructed from the 2D model, by taking the 2D polygons and extruding each to one of their b3_h_dak_*

 The 3DBAG has 6 geometric representations of a BAG object (a feature).
 The 6 representations are the 2D and 3D variants of the LoD1.2, LoD1.3 and LoD2.2 models of the feature.
 Depending on the representation, a single feature can have multiple geometry parts.

 Some buildings have multiple disjoint part above the terrain, while they are connected with an underground garage for instance.
-In such cases, the b3_pand_deel_id can identify these parts within the same feature.
+In such cases, the b3_pand_deel_id

 The figure below illustrates the relation between the feature and the various geometry parts above terrain.

-Calculation of height values
+Calculation of height values¶

-Each LoD of a building in 3DBAG has one ground height (b3_h_maaiveld) and one or more roof heights (b3_h_dak_*).
-All heights are given in RD/NAP (EPSG:7408, part of EPSG:7415).
+Each LoD of a building in 3DBAG has one ground height (b3_h_maaiveld

 The ground height is determined as the 5th elevation percentile of all the AHN ground points that were found in a 4 meter radius around the BAG polygon of a building.

-The roof heights (b3_h_dak_*) of a building are based on the most detaled reconstructed 3D model (LoD2.2).
+) of a building are based on the most detaled reconstructed 3D model (LoD2.2).
 Per roofpart we always compute the 0th (minimum height), 50th (median height), 70th, and 100th (maximum) percentiles.
-For instance b3_h_dak_50p means the median height of the roofpart.
+For instance b3_h_dak_50p

-Heights in 2D vs 3D layers
+Heights in 2D vs 3D layers¶

 For the 2D layers the heights are the statistcal aggregates as explained above and given as an attribute for each modelled roofpart.

 For the 3D layers the heights are not given as attributes since they are explicitly modelled in the 3D geometry of the model.
 For the LoD1.2 and LoD1.3 layers (where each roofpart is modelled at a single height) the 70th percentile roof heights are used in the extrusion.
-In the LoD2.2 3D (lod22_3d) layer the roofs are directly modelled with the roof planes that were detected in the AHN point cloud.
+In the LoD2.2 3D (lod22_3d

 Height picking in the 3D webviewer

 If you click on a building in our 3D webviewer, you'll notice a height value shown in the bottom left corner of the screen.
-This is the height of the building at the clicked location as measured from the base of the building, ie. b3_h_maaiveld is already subtracted from this.
+This is the height of the building at the clicked location as measured from the base of the building, ie. b3_h_maaiveld

 pand

-Stores the attributes and geometry of the Pand object of the BAG, plus the attributes of the 3DBAG that relate to the whole building.
+object of the BAG, plus the attributes of the 3DBAG that relate to the whole building.
 Contains only those buildings that went into the reconstruction.
-The attribute fid is the unique, numeric ID of the objects.
-Besides being the primary key, fid is also used for joining the other layers to pand.
+The attribute fid

 lod12_3d

 A 3D model of the building parts above the terrain, modelled in LoD1.2.
-Can join to pand on fid.
+Can join to pand

 lod12_2d